Blumlaut/EasyAdmin-docs/docs/discordbot.md

 ![](assets/discorddevmode.gif)

-Now simply start EasyAdmin, if everything went correctly you should see a
+Now simply start EasyAdmin, if everything went correctly you should see:

 ```
 [    script:EasyAdmin] Logged in as BotName#1234!